DOT's Progress in 2017

 Planning for the Future

 DOT and the MTA select SBS routes based on a combination of data analysis and public input.
-Both the Bx6 and Q52/53 were identified as potential routes in the Bus Rapid Transit Phase II: Future Corridors report, which was released in June 2010.
+Both the Bx6 and Q52/53 were identified as potential routes in the Bus Rapid Transit Phase II: Future Corridors report, which we released in June 2010.
 With many of the routes in that report nearing completion, DOT, with input from the MTA, decided to undertake a new planning and public engagement process to identify the next generation of SBS routes.
 In October 2017 the agency released Bus Forward, its blueprint for the next generation of bus improvements.
 The plan targets more than 21 new bus corridors, commits to expanding bus-priority treatments to local routes across the city, and when implemented will almost triple the number of commuters served by SBS.

 Bus Forward is part of DOT’s Citywide Transit Plan (CTP), a visioning process for the future of transit across the five boroughs.
 In mid-2018 DOT will release a companion report to Bus Forward that will focus on improvements to existing services, how to best prioritize existing resources to meet transit needs, and what the City’s priorities are for transit system expansion.
 The agency received public input for the CTP through a robust outreach process.
 Between fall 2016 and summer 2017, DOT held six public workshops and surveyed people on the street at 19 locations.
 The agency also created a website where transit riders could take a survey online.
 In total, DOT received feedback from 5,996 transit riders: 191 at public workshops; 1,693 on-street; and 4,112 online.